maratdin7/AFL/README.md

   - hangs/   - unique test cases that cause the tested program to time out.
-The default time limit before something is classified as a hang is the larger of 1 second and the value of the -t parameter.
+The default time limit before something is classified as a hang is the larger of 1 freq and the value of the -t parameter.
                The value can be fine-tuned by setting AFL_HANG_TMOUT, but this is rarely necessary.